gckirchoff/peer-to-public/src/lib/content/posts/uncertainty.md

 >
 > -Nicholas Nassim Taleb

 Just as the turkey cannot predict Thanksgiving by extrapolating from its daily experiences, we cannot safely assume the pandemic's trajectory by averaging what we've seen so far.
-In fait-tailed domains like pandemics, it's not the typical events but the rare, extreme ones, such as the emergence of a highly transmissable, immune-evasive, or more lethal variant, that shape the overall risk and long-term impact.
-Ignoring these risks because they are rare is preceisely what makes them so dangerous.
+In fait-tailed domains like pandemics, it's not the typical events but the rare, extreme ones, such as the emergence of a highly transmissible, immune-evasive, or more lethal variant, that shape the overall risk and long-term impact.
+Ignoring these risks because they are rare is precisely what makes them so dangerous.

 ![image](/images/postImages/uncertainty/image.png)

-Discussing unprecendented, catostrophic levels of risk can sometimes feel melodramatic, but it's not.
-The *Homeland Security Affairs* journal, published by the Naval Postgraduate School's Center for Homeand Defense and Security, rightly classifies global pandemic as *extinction-level events*.
+Discussing unprecedented, catastrophic levels of risk can sometimes feel melodramatic, but it's not.
+The *Homeland Security Affairs* journal, published by the Naval Postgraduate School's Center for Homeland Defense and Security, rightly classifies global pandemic as *extinction-level events*.
 They argue that such threats must be treated with the seriousness they deserve, not later, but now.

 A final note to summarize the reality we face: